things-to-do

 Baeza spainonfoot 15

-The city's historic centre is filled with palaces, noble houses, and a cathedral that reflect the elegance of 16th-century design.
+The historic centre is filled with palaces, noble houses, and a cathedral that reflect the elegance of 16th-century design.

 It's also famous as the place where Antonio Machado, one of Spain's great poets, taught French from 1912 to 1919 after the death of his young wife Leonor.
 Baeza even witnessed a historic meeting between Machado and Federico García Lorca when the younger poet visited as a student.